 If they don't pass their interview on the first try, graduates are invited to reschedule their interview and try again.
 Regardless of whether they pass or fail, all participants receive feedback on where and how they can improve their interviewing skills.
 This service is made available on an ongoing basis, so that graduates can continue to hone their personal pitch and behavioral interview stories, and ensure they are fully prepared for the real-world interview process.

-Through the Career Accelerator program, our students get the chance to meet and network with employers after they graduate from their 401 course.
+Through the Career Accelerator program, our alumni get the chance to meet and network with employers after they graduate from their 401 course.

 The Career Accelerator has three pillars:

-To help students prepare for their job search, we offer mentor drop-in hours, professional portfolio reviews, and mock interviews with hiring companies.
+To help students prepare for their job search, we offer individualized career mentoring, professional portfolio reviews, and mock interviews with hiring companies.

-We provide opportunities for our graduates to connect with hiring companies through Partner Power Hours with guest speakers from tech companies in the area, software testing workshops where students practice debugging software and logging issues, and industry networking events hosted at the offices of our partner companies.
+We provide opportunities for our graduates to connect with hiring companies through our Industry Network Slack Workspace, Partner Power Hours with guest speakers from tech companies, and networking events hosted by partner companies.

 When graduates are ready to apply, they can create a profile on our Talent Portal, get customized job alerts for open positions, and apply to intern with partner organizations.